-This draws on extensive experience and understanding of how organizations actually work.
+This draws on extensive experience and understanding of how organisations actually work.
 It works because it reflects how you work.
 It takes the ISO 31000 risk management approach and turns it into a logical workflow.

 Establishing the context need not be a difficult concept to understand and apply.
 Risk is defined as “an opportunity for something to occur that can impact objectives”.
 Objectives are normally derived from the organisational strategy, so the first step is to understand the strategic and business objectives.
-We can then look at the influences that will impact on those objectives; for example, political/legal, economic, social, technological, trends and global issues.
+We can then look at the influences that will impact on those objectives; for example, political, legal, economic, social, technological, trends and global issues.
 Within organisations there will generally also be operational or internal objectives at the business unit level.
 By clarifying these objectives, it becomes easier to understand the context and the environment in which those risks exist.
-When we have clarified the objectives of and throughout the organisation, we can determine the scope of the risk management activities we are going to undertake.
+When we have clarified the objectives of and throughout the organisation, we can determine the scope of the risk management activities to be undertaken.
 Clear boundaries or reference points, as well as intended outcomes can be established, together with a logical approach to identify and manage risks throughout the organisation.

 This is done by systematically reviewing processes and questioning what could possibly go wrong, or what could possibly be achieved.
 Risk identification is best undertaken using a multidisciplinary team.
 This provides a better opportunity to identify all risks and their causes.
-It is wise to have one or two people who have a very good understanding of the processes involved, and include all levels of management.
+It is wise to have one or two people who have a very good understanding of the processes involved, and to include all levels of management.
 Other stakeholders from interfacing processes can provide valuable input, as well as stakeholders who may incur the consequences of risks turning into negative or positive consequences.
-Risk Identification should be undertaken using a systematic approach, starting at interfaces, working through processes and finishing with down stream interfaces.
+Risk Identification should be undertaken using a systematic approach, starting at interfaces, working through processes, and finishing with down-stream interfaces.
 If ad hoc or intuitive approaches are used, important risks may not be identified.